teusH/MySense/PyCom/README.MySense.md

 provided in the script `SWcomponents_test.txt` one can test via copy/paste and 'atom' REPL the hardware and software.
 * and give positive and negative feedback to us and contribute!

-## events
+## events (RGB led is flashing)

-MySense will try to notify unexpected events during the measurments.
-Events will be shown via the RGB led: blinking red flash light and eventually constant red light on fatal events.
-Some of the events will be sent viua LoRa, if possible as well.
-Like STOP operations, and empty accu (<85% load).
+MySense will try to notify unexpected events during the measurements.
+These events will be shown via the RGB led: blinking red flash light and eventually constant red light on fatal events.
+Some recoverable events will be sent via LoRa, if possible as well.
+Like STOP operations, and empty accu (<85% energy level).

-Events will be propagated to the TTN Lora sever.
+If possible the events will be propagated to the TTN Lora sever.
+Some examples:
+* blue initial flash: start up
+* blue repeating: controller is in REPL mode
+* white repeating: wait in interval period
+* green repeating: initializing or wait on stable air stream: starting up fan
+* blue flash: LoRa send data
+* read flash: sensor failing
+RGB led may be turned of to save energy (see the configuration file).

-Om reception of a remote LoRa command (see the script for all remote commands) the command will be sent as a ping-pong back to the TTN server as an event acknowledgement.
+On the reception of a remote LoRa command (see the script for all remote commands) the command will be sent as a ping-pong back to the TTN server as an event acknowledgement.

 MySense is using a watchdog of `interval * 4` seconds.
 An activated watchdog will sent an event on startup with a mark of the script location of the halt.

+### MySense failure events

+If the main MySense measurement loop (routine MySense.runMe()) will exit for some extra ordenary reason the main.py will alarm this via RGB led warning signals and force a cold reboot if this event happens after some time.
+To avoid a reboot loop the controller will enter a permanant sleep with RGB warnings every 10 minutes.

 ## accu watch dog